EARNING JOURNAL CME CREDIT

 Earn CME for past issues

-A physician with a current and valid license to practice medicine in the U.S., Canada or Mexico may read any 2 of the designated continuing medical education (CME) papers in each issue of SLEEP to receive AMA PRA Category 1 Credits™.
-Beginning with Volume 32, Number 1 (Jan.
-1, 2009), CME for SLEEP is an online-only feature.
-Journal subscribers can fulfill their CME requirements, at their convenience, by reading designated articles and completing the online CME post-test and evaluation within one year of the date of publication.
+CME can be earned by reading designated articles and completing the online CME post-test and evaluation within one year of the date of publication.
 The online examination and management system enables subscribers to review individualized records of their CME history and print letters of participation.
 Both member and non-member subscribers to SLEEP must purchase access to each CME post-test.
 Post-test attempts are sold in packages, enabling subscribers to manage their CME over time.
-To earn credit look for the “CME” symbol next to the title of designated articles.
+To earn credit, look for the “CME” symbol next to the title of designated articles.
 Select the article and then click on the “Earn CME credit online” link.
 The online system will guide you through the process of purchasing post-test attempts, answering the post-test questions and evaluation questions, and printing your participation letter.

-Effective July 1, 2009, the American Academy of Sleep Medicine offers AMA PRA Category 1 Credit TM for reviewing manuscripts.
-Only reviews received on time and judged as satisfactory by the Editor (either the Editor-in-Chief or the Associate Editor) responsible for the particular manuscript will be eligible for CME credit.
+CME credit is available to reviewers of original manuscripts.
+Physicians may claim CME credit for a maximum of five (5) reviews per calendar year.
+Only reviews received on time and judged as satisfactory by the Editor (either the Editor-in-Chief, Deputy Editor or Associate Editor) responsible for the particular manuscript will be eligible for CME credit.

 Accreditation and designation statements: